-The term 'Gold Certificate' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Gold Certificate' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Gold Certificate refers to the world’s original paper bank notes.
 Beginning back in the 1600s, such certificates based on gold became first issued by various goldsmiths in both London and Amsterdam to their customers who would deposit their gold bullion with them for safe keeping.
 Such gold certificates became proof of the ownership of gold.
 After some time elapsed, such certificates became passed from one hand to the next in transactions much like cash.
 It avoided the inconvenience of needing to withdraw and physically transfer over the gold bullion which was bulky and expensive to ship and protect.